 The graduate program option for Educational Leadership is designed for the graduate student specializing in administration for grades K-12.
 Special attention is given to the knowledge, skills and dispositions necessary to become an effective school principal.
 In order to complete this option, a student must hold and maintain a valid teaching certificate and must have completed two (2) years of successful public school teaching.

-Educational Technology - 1040 (Available Online)
+Instructional Design & Technology - 1040 (Available Online)

 Advisor: Dr. Mark Jones